 In accordance with term and condition #10 of the YESAB Decision Document for project 2017-0176, AKHM is providing Keno City residents with a means to formally complain of traffic disturbance.
 AKHM has created a Traffic Disturbance Register to track traffic disturbance claims.
 Copies of the Traffic Disturbance Notification Form are available at the Keno City Library or will be sent to Keno City residents upon request.
-Residents can request a form by emailing contactus@alexcoresource.com.
+Residents can request a form by calling 647-519-3537 or emailing contactus@alexcoresource.com.